srijannnd/Face_Detection/README.md

 # Face_Detection
-A Python Project to detect and recognize faces using OpenCV and K-Nearest-Neighbors algorithm.
+A Python Project to detect and recognize faces using OpenCV and K-Nearest-Neighbors algorithm written from scratch in Python 3.4.4.